ybur-yug/fast_fuzzy_search_in_phoenix_and_ecto/README.md

 It makes much more sense to leverage the database to do the work.
 In this post, we'll examine a way we were able to do this at the model level, without modifying Ecto or doing much more than writing a couple functions.

+If you are already familiar with Phoenix in general, create an application, and generate a single model with a `name` field that is a string, and skip [here](link) to save some time :)

 ## Getting Started
 First off, let's generate a Phoenix application.
 If you have not done this before, the [Phoenix Guides](http://www.phoenixframework.org/docs/overview) have a great walkthrough to get up and running.